 Grocery stores and wholesale clubs.
 Cards that offer cash back on grocery store purchases are perfect for families or anyone that enjoys home cooking.
 Grocery stores and wholesale clubs are usually considered distinct categories.
 If you want to earn on your weekly or monthly grocery trips, one of the best cash back cards for groceries is the Amex Blue Cash Preferred or the Blue Cash Everyday.

 Gas stations.
 Getting cash back at the pump can be especially rewarding for frequent drivers.
 Cards that offer cash back rewards at gas stations can be a great credit-building tool as well.
-Two popular cash back gas credit cards are the Discover it® chrome and the Sam’s Club® Mastercard®.
+Two popular cash back gas credit cards are the Blue Cash Everyday Card from American Express and the Sam’s Club® Mastercard®.

 Fitness.
 If you work out at a gym or fitness club membership, some cards offer cash back rewards on membership payments.
-Discover’s 2022 rotating bonus category calendar recently featured gym memberships for the Discover it Cash Back, so you may see it again in 2023.
+For example, Discover has included gym memberships in its rotating bonus category calendar for the Discover it® Cash Back card in recent years.

 Streaming and internet services.
 Internet service subscribers and binge-watchers of services like Netflix, Hulu and Disney+ can receive cash back rewards on their subscription payments when using certain credit cards.
 The Amex Blue Cash Preferred is one of these cards, since it earns 6% back on select streaming services, so it’s worth a look.